 Plumbers tape, also called Teflon tape, is used to create a watertight seal between joints on pipe threads that don’t have a rubber seal.
 It also lubricates the joint connections, making it easier to thread or disassemble.
 Plumbers tape can be easily torn with the hands, is spooled in a variety of widths and is used to install bathroom and kitchen fittings, as well as outdoor water taps.

 Want to learn more about plumbers tape?
 Check out the video below.
+To learn how to use plumbers tape, our helpful guide tells you everything you need to know.

 Packing Tape